 Relationships

-The Superintendent shall not employ a relative of a member of the Board unless the relative was initially employed by the District prior to the tenure of the Board member and the member was seated on the Board prior to July 13, 1990.Contract
+The Superintendent shall not employ a relative of a member of the Board unless the relative was initially employed by the District prior to the tenure of the Board member and the member was seated on the Board prior to July 13, 1990.

+A relative of the Superintendent shall not be employed except as provided by KRS 160.380.1

+Contract

 All regular full-time and part-time classified personnel shall enter into annual written contracts with the District.